vidma/aac-speech-android/README.md

 * compatibility with both Tablets and mobile phones

-Below are the screen-shots on mobile phone.
+Below are the screen-shots on a mobile phone.
 On tablet everything is bigger and fits more icons.

 <img src="https://github.com/vidma/aac-speech-android/raw/master/screenshots/en_phrase.png" width="300px"  title="experimental english support (based on french)" margin="10" />